Stability in shape optimization with second variation: On Second order shape derivatives.

 It is well-known since Hadamard's work that the shape gradient is a distribution supported on the moving boundary and acting on the normal component of the deformation field.
 The second order shape derivative also has a specific structure as stated by A. Novruzi and M. Pierre in \cite{NovruziPierre}.
-We quote their result.
+We quote their result, and provide a new proof: